mike10004/mysql-dists/README.md

 in your shared directory such that it is downloadable from the URL **http://localhost/~USERNAME/mysql-dists-test/ziptest-1.0.tar.gz**.

-To create a new MySQL distribution, make a copy of the `template` directory and change the `pom.xml` to reflect the correct filenames and URLs of the MySQL distribution.
-Run `mvn install` in your new directory to the new MySQL distribution zip to your local repository.
+To create a new MySQL distribution, make a copy of an existing subdirectory and change values in `pom.xml`, as indicated by comments in that file, to reflect the correct parameters for the target MySQL distribution.
+Then run `mvn install` in your new directory to the new MySQL distribution zip to your local repository.

 To confirm that it works, in the `example` directory, run